abigailjs/abigail/README.md

   </a>
 </p>

-> lightweight, pluggable, a minimal task runnner
+> lightweight, pluggable, a minimal task runner

 Installation
 ---